Tooth stains that don’t bleach

 Combining Whitening with Bonding, Crowns, and Veneers

 Some patients may have a combination of extrinsic and intrinsic staining.
 Whenever you’re combining whitening with custom restorations, it’s important to whiten first.
-After your teeth have been lightened to the desired shade, we can make custom restorations to match your new smile.
+After your teeth have been lightened to the desired shade, we can make custom restorations to give you dazzling white teeth.

 Learn more about tooth stains that don’t bleach and what to do